|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 Licensing in each classification shall be for a period of three years.

-Renewal of license shall be for a period of three years under conditions and process established by rule and subject to continuing education requirements of section 155A.271.
+Renewal of license shall be for a period of three years under conditions and process established by rule.

 Examination and licensing fees shall be in the amounts specified in section 155A.25.